 The policies of free sites like Craigslist and Facebook prohibit the sale of animals.
 The popularity of the breed and the breeder’s desired cost may increase the need for and then the cost of advertising.
 A puppy advertised online may result in a potential buyer from a long distance away.
 The shipping of a puppy may already be built into the price of the puppy or be an additional cost to a breeder who wants the sale.
 Mileage to and from the vet should also be documented and treated as an expense of the business.

-Please note that most breeders that are labelled “hobby breeders” do knowingly take a loss.
+Please note that most breeders that are labeled “hobby breeders” do knowingly take a loss.
 A single one and only litter of puppies is a large expense and rarely profitable.
 A commercial dog breeder only becomes profitable when successfully breeding several female dogs over a period of several years.

 In other words, the average commercial dog breeder only makes money by staying committed and working hard for many years.
 Building your reputation is vital and it means attending dog shows, keeping your social media and website updated, as well as being active in your dog breed’s community.
 That way, people will not just pay for the dog, but for your kennel name, too.